 Let’s not forget the bitter lesson that Polanyi articulated

-adherence to market dogma to take precedence over people’s
+to market dogma to take precedence over people’s sense of

-sense of community and its obligations, and generating
+community and its obligations, and generating social and

-It was to explain this rise of fascism that Polanyi
+It was to explain the rise of fascism, in the

-In Polanyi’s historical narrative, which ended in the
+In Polanyi’s historical narrative, the foremost cause of